-Join Mike Chapple for an in-depth discussion in this video Defending against directory traversal, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Defending against directory traversal, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - Another common web application security flaw is the…Directory Traversal Attack.…This attack allows an attacker to manipulate the file system…structure on a web server.…Lets first talk about two important characteristics of…Unix Filesystems.…When using a Unix Filesystem, a single period references the…current directory.…Using two periods references the directory one level up…in the hierarchy.…A Directory Traversal Attack uses these navigation…references to try to move up and down the directory…structure searching for unsecured files.…

 They work when an application allows a user to request files…stored elsewhere in the file system.…We're going to try one of these attacks in the WebGoat…environment.…First, here's a look at the file structure to help you…understand what's happening in the demo.…The ThreadSafetyProblem file is the one that we're actually…suppose to get with the web application.…The tomcat-users file is the one that we want to get our…hands on.…We're currently in the en directory, so we need to go up…

 NOTE: We are now a CompTIA Content Publishing Partner.
 Our training prepares members to pass CompTIA certification exams and become qualified IT professionals.
 As such, we are able to offer CompTIA exam vouchers at a 10% discount.
 For more information on how to obtain this discount, please download these PDF instructions.

 - Comparing viruses, worms, and Trojans

 - Defending against denial of service and password attacks